 The Karamell-Kuche looks as scrumptious as the wafting smell of caramel that reaches you just outside its doors.

-And there are even little pinecones tucked into the garland.
+And there are even tiny pinecones tucked into the garland.

 While the China Pavilion doesn’t offer Christmas decor, it is good to report that the House of Good Fortune has reopened.
 Additionally, you’ll find plenty of items representing the Chinese New Year inside.

 You’ll also see a nod to the holidays in the Norway Pavilion as well.
-But a majority of the pavilion is dedicated to the line for Frozen Ever After and shopping.
+But most of the pavilion is dedicated to the line for Frozen Ever After and shopping.

-And over in Mexico’s pavilion there’s several pretty wreaths and garlands dressing the lagoon-side shops and restaurants.
-During the busier parts of the day you can expect to wait in a line just to enter the pyramid.
+And over in Mexico’s Pavilion, several pretty wreaths and garlands are dressing the lagoon-side shops and restaurants.
+During the busier parts of the day, you can expect to wait in line to enter the pyramid.

 Finally, we have made our way back full circle to the World Showcase Plaza.
 The Epcot Christmas tree looks dazzling in the golden afternoon sunset.